 Note that $\Sigma_N^\cX$ is symmetric.

-\begin{lemma} Let $N$ be a nested set of proper separations of a connected graph~$G$ such that $\cT(N)$ is a tree-decomposition.
-Let $e$ be an $\cX(N)$-crossing edge of $G$.
-Then there is a unique node $\sigma$ of $T$ with $e \in E(V_\sigma)$. \end{lemma} \begin{proof} As $e$ crosses $\cX(N)$ and the edges of $T$ correspond to the separations in~$N$, we can orient every edge of $T$ in the direction of~$e$ to find a sink $\sigma$ of~$T$ which satisfies~$e \in E(V_\sigma)$.
+\begin{lemma} Let $N$ be a nested set of proper separations of a connected graph~$G$ such that $\cT(N)$ is a tree-decomposition $(T,\cV)$ with parts~$G_\sigma = G[V_\sigma]$.
+Let $e$ be an $\cX(N)$-bridging edge of $G$.
+Then there is a unique node $\sigma$ of $T$ whose part $G_\sigma$ contains $e$. \end{lemma} \begin{proof} As $e$ bridges $\cX(N)$ and the edges of $T$ are the separations in~$N$, we can orient every edge of $T$ in the direction of~$e$ to find a sink $\sigma$ of~$T$ whose part $G_\sigma$ contains $e$.
 Then $\sigma$ is unique with this property. \end{proof}

 \begin{corollary} Let $N$ be a nested set of proper separations of a connected graph~$G$ such that $\cT(N)$ is a tree-decomposition.
 Let $s_1,s_2\in\orientN{N}$ with $s_1\Sigma^\cX_N s_2$.
 Then $s_1$ and $s_2$ lie in the same splitting star of~$N$. \end{corollary}